 Sometimes, a simple "qualified/unqualified" doesn't tell the full story.
 If you're on a deadline and want to invite more participants to your study sooner, you may want to consider approving 90%-matched participants.

-There are additional factors that User Interviews uses to help determine qualified and unqualified (like location, or recency of interviewing with you) which are not currently factored into the score.
+There are additional factors that User Interviews uses to help determine qualified and unqualified (like location, or recency of interviewing with you) which are not currently factored into the score but are taken into consideration when marking a participant "qualified" or "unqualified".